OCA/web/web_dashboard_tile/README.rst

 Adds a dashboard where you can configure tiles from any view and add them as short cut.

-The tile displays items count of a given model restricted to a given domain.
+By default, the tile displays items count of a given model restricted to a given domain.

+Optionally, the tile can display the result of a function on a field.

+- Function is one of `sum`, `avg`, `min`, `max` or `median`.
+- Field must be integer or float.

 Tile can be: